qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

    SensorThings Connection dialog

-You can provide additional :guilabel:`Layer Settings`:
+Thera are also additional :guilabel:`Layer Settings` that can be configured:

 * a :guilabel:`Entity Type`
 * a :guilabel:`Geometry Type`
 * a :guilabel:`Page Size`
 * a :guilabel:`Feature Limit` sets a maximum number of features to request from the service
 * a :guilabel:`Extent Limit` sets a maximum extent limit for the layer, so that only features within the extent are requested
+* a :guilabel:`Expansions` where you can choose to expand the results to other entities in the SensorThings model.
+  The additional properties are added as columns in the attribute table.

-* a :guilabel:`Filter` where you can build a query to filter the data, using SensorThings filter syntax.
+Use :guilabel:`Filter` to build a query to filter the data, using SensorThings filter syntax.

-You can now press :guilabel:`Add` to load the layer specified by the above options to the project.
-Press :guilabel:`OK` to establish the connection.
-Then you will be able to:

-* :guilabel:`Add` a new layer or table to the project; it is loaded with the name given in the settings.
 Notice that only :guilabel:`Location` and :guilabel:`Feature of Interest` contain a geometry, other entities will be added as a table.

-* :guilabel:`Edit` the SensorThings connection settings
-* :guilabel:`Remove` the connection
-* From the :guilabel:`Browser` panel, right-click over the entry and you can also:
+From the :guilabel:`Browser` panel, right-click over the entry and you can also:

   * :menuselection:`Export layer... --> To File`, :ref:`saving it as a vector
     <general_saveas>`
   * :guilabel:`Add layer to project`: a double-click also adds the layer
   * View the :guilabel:`Layer Properties...` and get access to metadata and a preview of the data provided by the service.
-Notice that on this panel you have an option to :guilabel:`expand` the results to other entities in the SensorThings model.
-The additional properties are added as columns in the attribute table.

 Notice that the result property of a SensorThings Observation is a String field.
 In case you want to use its numerical representation in for example a graduated style, use an expression to convert the value to